 9. Bishop Creek Canyon

-You may have driven through the small mountain town of Bishop en route to Mammoth Lakes, but it's unlikely you've explored it much.
+You may have driven through the small mountain town of Bishop en route to Mammoth Lakes, but it's worth exploring it for its beautiful landscape.
 Come October, Bishop Creek and its surrounding lake basins are spectacular.
 Take CA Highway 168 from Bishop and head west into the mountains for about 20 minutes.
 Some of the hikes surrounding the scenic South Lake can be strenuous, but it's not necessary to do the toughest hikes to experience the incredible views.

 10. June Lake Loop